Wrexham: Football League return for club after promotion

 - Published

-While fans across the country will be delighted to see the return of the Football League, people in Wrexham have an extra reason to savour it.
+Fans have begun flocking to Wrexham ahead of the club's return to the Football League after 15 years.

-Wrexham AFC play their first game in the football league for 15 years when they host MK Dons later.
+Wrexham AFC play their first game in football's fourth tier since 2008 when they host MK Dons later.

 It is a dream come true for long-suffering fans, as well as those drawn to the club via their celebrity owners.